gandev/meteor-server-eval/README.md

      - 'serverEval/eval' / parameter is an expression string as well as the package name it should run in
      - 'serverEval/clear'

-*    Unfortunally,
-     to use the package scope functionality you have to add following code snippet to your package:
+*    Unfortunately, to use the package scope functionality you have to add following code snippet to your package:

           Custom.__serverEval = function(expression) {
           	return eval(expression);